Fish-Network/docusaurus-deployment/fish-network-whitepaper.md

 Fish Network provides flexibility in structuring to accomodate a broad set of use cases for compliant on-chain capital formation.
 Fish Schools are currently Member-Managed LLCs with a Nominee Delegate(defined below).

-Upon approval of an investment proposal, the platform executes the investment using a **nominee-based structure** that mimics a traditional CrowdSAFE instrument, but instead gives investors voting rights, amongst other protections, upon a trigger event that warrants a conversion into traditional equity.
+Upon approval of an investment proposal, the platform executes the investment using a **nominee-based structure** that mimics a traditional CrowdSAFE instrument, but Instead gives investors actual equity with voting rights, amongst other protections upon a trigger event that warrants conversion into traditional equity shares(typically common stock).

  ![](<.gitbook/assets/image (4).png>)